Sam-Schnaible/chinook-api/README.md

 `npm run database` to run the postgresql schema (make sure user is set to postgres and database is postgres)

-`npm run start` to run the application
+`npm run start` to run the application locally

+`npm run build` to run application for deployement

 `npm run server-dev` to start server